iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 6. Event Binding in Angular.
 Handle Click Events in te Angular
 7. Send data from the Event Binding using $event reserved word
 8. Two way Binding in the Form
+9. Using ngif with else Comditionin HTML Template
+10.